Occupational Therapy’s Role in TMD: A Personal Story

-First of all, what is Temporal Mandibular Dysfunction (TMD) and how many people have it?
+First, what is Temporal Mandibular Dysfunction (TMD) and how many people have it?

 My personal story:

-After the accident, I felt a strong continual discomfort in my bottom and top jaw, feeling like I had to break through glue to open my mouth, let alone chew food or talk.
-As my body started to heal from some of the initial shock, I assumed my mouth, head, and neck would too but it still hasn’t completely.
-At its worst, I’ve experienced my jaw feeling stuck and if I closed my mouth, I wouldn’t be able to open it again.
-Or a constant pain that radiates from my chest, up to my neck, into all of my teeth, and up into my head limiting the foods I can eat and how I drink liquids.
-Because I knew this wasn’t normal and probably a result of the accident, I visited my dentist where he educated me about TMD and informed me that I had multiple microfractures in the majority of my teeth as a result of the car accident and would require multiple dental procedures later on in life.
-But for now, he referred me to see a myofascial release trained OT or PT to help open up the connective tissues and fascia to help relieve some of my symptoms.
+After the accident, I felt a strong continual discomfort in my bottom and top jaw.
+It felt like I had to break through glue to open my mouth, let alone chew food or talk.
+As my body started to heal from the initial shock, I assumed my mouth, head, and neck would too, but it still hasn’t completely.
+At its worst, I’ve experienced my jaw feeling stuck.
+I feared if I closed my mouth, I wouldn’t be able to open it again.
+There was a constant pain that radiated from my chest, up to my neck, into all of my teeth, and up into my head.
+This pain limits the foods I can eat and how I drink liquids.

 How do Occupational Therapists fit into the picture when treating TMD?